 Heber Springs is a somewhat small city located in the state of Arkansas.
 With a population of 7,156 people and three constituent neighborhoods, Heber Springs is the 53rd largest community in Arkansas.

 Heber Springs real estate is some of the most expensive in Arkansas, although Heber Springs house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Heber Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Heber Springs are a mix of both white- and blue-collar jobs.
-Overall, Heber Springs is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Heber Springs who work in sales jobs (14.45%), office and administrative support (14.09%), and healthcare (6.29%).
+Heber Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Heber Springs is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Heber Springs who work in office and administrative support (13.36%), sales jobs (12.61%), and food service (5.89%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Heber Springs is worth considering.

-The education level of Heber Springs citizens is a little higher than the average for US cities and towns: 22.04% of adults in Heber Springs have at least a bachelor's degree.
+The citizens of Heber Springs are slightly better educated than the national average of 21.84% for all cities and towns, with 22.22% of adults in Heber Springs having a bachelor's degree or advanced degree.

 The people who call Heber Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Heber Springs residents report their race to be White, followed by Asian.
-Important ancestries of people in Heber Springs include Irish, English, Scots-Irish, and French .
+Important ancestries of people in Heber Springs include Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Heber Springs is English.
 Other important languages spoken here include Spanish and German.